iterate-ch/docs/_sources/Cyberduck/Browser.md.txt

 To move a file, use *Edit → Cut (macOS `⌘X` Windows `Ctrl+X`)* followed by *Edit → Paste (macOS `⌘V` Windows `Ctrl+V`)*.
 To duplicate a file, use *Edit → Copy (macOS `⌘C` Windows `Ctrl+C`)* followed by *Edit → Paste (macOS `⌘V` Windows `Ctrl+V`)*.

-## Copy files and folders to different server
+## Copy Files and Folders to Different Server

 You can copy files between arbitrary servers when connected to with two open browser windows.
 Drag files from one browser to the other to transfer files between servers.